Wimpie-ccc/script.service.bluray_iso_utils/README.md

 ### Directory structure
 This addon is developed with the "default" directory layout of Kodi in mind  [see: "1.1 Simple" for tv shows](http://kodi.wiki/view/Naming_video_files/TV_shows) and [see: "Movies stored in individual folders" for movies](http://kodi.wiki/view/Naming_video_files/Movies)

 You need to add a directory where the bluray iso files are stored.
 This directory NEEDS to be named ".BIUfiles" (in windows name this dir ".BIUfiles.").
 Add in this directory an ".nomedia" file (for windows: ".nomedia.") so that Kodi wil NOT scan these iso files (Alternativly: use [advancedsettings.xml (2.3.11 & 2.3.13)](http://kodi.wiki/view/advancedsettings.xml)).
+The iso files can have any name.

+Every episode/movie is a small black dummy video (get one [here](https://github.com/Wimpie-ccc/helperfiles/blob/master/BIU_Black_Animation.720p.mp4?raw=true)).
+The name of the dummy video is the name of the episode or movie.
+It MUST end with ".BIUvideo.mp4", but otherwise has no limitations.
+I advice to name it such that the scraper has no problem scrapping it.
+Also filetags like .bluray. are possible.

 ```
 Tv Shows